-Response Plus Holding expands in UAE market with new health-tech centre in Dubai
+Response Plus Holding expands in UAE market with new Health-Tech Centre in Dubai

 American Health and Safety Institute has partnered with the Health-Tech Training center, which is approved by Dubai Corporation for Ambulance Services.
 The primary aim is to enhance teaching methods and improve participants' learning by providing expert support for professional development.

 Health-Tech Training, founded in July 2014, is accredited by the prestigious American Heart Association, Highfield, and the European Resuscitation Council, NAEMT.
 The courses it offers are designed and delivered with a hands-on approach with application of the latest technology and learning tools.
-This new branch aligns with the strategic plan for further expansion of additional centres across the UAE and internationally, specifically Cochin (India), Dammam (Saudi Arabia), Addis Ababa (Ethiopia), and Muscat (Oman). — business@khaleejtimes.com
+This new branch aligns with the strategic plan for further expansion of additional centers across the UAE and internationally, specifically Cochin (India), Dammam (KSA), Addis Ababa (Ethiopia), and Muscat (Oman).